Nevada CCW Reciprocity Guide

 What states recognize a Nevada CCW permit?

-A map of the united States which highlights the states where a Nevada Concealed Firearms Permit (CCW) holder may legally carry a concealed firearm.
-Updated in November 2023.
+A map showing which states a Nevada Concealed Firearms Permit (CCW) holder can legally carry a concealed handgun in, current as of October 2024.

 Nevadans with a CCW permit do not need additional permits in states that honor Nevada CCW permits.
 Nevada CCW permit holders are lawfully permitted to carry a concealed weapon in states that do not require CCW permits, known as permitless carry states.